A guide to business credit reports

 Experian allows you to check your own credit report and those of a business you might be considering working with.
 You’ll be able to view background business and financial information, credit scores and risk factors, payment and collection history, and more.

-Experian offers four different business credit report products ranging in price from around $40 for a one-time report to almost $1,500 for a detailed annual subscription.
-For more information about how to get a business credit report from Experian, you’ll need to sign up or subscribe through their website.
+Experian offers four different business credit report products, ranging in price from around $40 for a one-time report to almost $1,500 for a detailed annual subscription.
+For more information about how to get a business credit report from Experian, you’ll need to sign up or subscribe through its website.

 Like Experian, Equifax business credit reports offer the option of checking your own credit report and those of other companies.
 And you’ll be able to view key company information, credit summaries, risk scores, public records and payment histories.